archlinuxhardened/selinux/README.md

 Binary repository
 -----------------

-No binary repository available at the moment.
+An experimental binary repository is available at http://selinux.tqre.fi/selinux-testing
+The packages are compiled with `build_and_install_all.sh` -script, and the repository can be used to install a fresh Arch Linux with SELinux support using `base-selinux` -meta package.
+The repository is not signed at the moment.
+The documentation will be available in ArchWiki soon.

 Build order
 -----------